 - Urgently need your help

+It will probably look a little different or be less intense than the initial love bombing phase that you first experienced with them.
 After all, they know all of your weaknesses and pain points now.
 Plus, they already know which tactics they can use to get you back in the game.

 You may feel as though they’ve seen the error in their ways and that they’re sorry for hurting you.
-Don’t be fooled, if anything, the devaluations and abuse will only get worse this time.
+Don’t be fooled.
+If anything, the devaluations and abuse will only get worse this time.

 If they really were a genuine friend, they never would have treated you so badly in the first place.
 Actions speak louder than words.